elniza/JustPostIt/README.md

 cd justPostIt
 ```

-## Development server
+## Run

+run these commands:
+`npm install` - installs the dependencies.
+`node app.js` - runs the Backend server.

+Open another terminal and run:
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+`npm start` or `ng serve` - runs the dev server.
+Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.